zerothstack/zeroth/docs/guide/application-lifecycle.md

 layout: guide.hbs
 ---

-This guide outlines the lifecycle of the backend side of a Ubiquits application, as the frontend lifecycle is just standard Angular 2.
+This guide outlines the lifecycle of the backend side of a Zeroth application, as the frontend lifecycle is just standard Angular 2.

 ## Startup